Makeshift/docker-nginx-alpine-amplify/Readme.md

 Nginx last updated their prebuilt Nginx+Amplify container in 2017, and it was based on their Debian container, so it was huge.

+This Alpine-based container is quite small and should support the following platforms:

+- linux/amd64
+- linux/arm/v6
+- linux/arm/v7
+- linux/arm64/v8
+- linux/ppc64le
+- linux/s390x

+## install-source.sh

+This script was stolen from the now-deleted old nginxinc/nginx-amplify-agent repo.
+See readme of [my half-backup](https://github.com/Makeshift/nginx-amplify-agent-v1.7.0-5).

+I absolutely could have rewritten it to be better and refactored out the .expect file when they deleted the repo but... eh.

 ## Usage

 Provide these two env vars to the container to enable Amplify: